 Teatro del Giglio is one of the oldest public theaters in Italy, located in Piazza del Giglio, in Lucca.
-The theater was called Teatro Pubblico or Teatro Nazionale until 1819, and starting with that year it took the name of del Giglio in honor of the Bourbon dynasty, whose coat of arms bears three golden lilies (gigli).
+The theater was called Teatro Pubblico and Teatro Nazionale until 1819, and after it was rebuilt took the name of del Giglio in honor of the Bourbon dynasty, whose coat of arms bears three golden lilies (gigli).

 In 1672, the expansion of the art of theater led the Council of the Republic of Lucca to promote the project of a new theater.
 The theater was built on the site of the ancient convent of the Jesuits, located near the Church of San Girolamo.
-Two and a half years later, on January 14, 1675, the new Teatro del Giglio was inaugurated.
+Two and a half years later, on January 14, 1675, the new Teatro Pubblico (Public Theater) was inaugurated.

 Organized on three tiers of boxes and with two entrances, the building was designed by Francesco Buonamici and built by the architect Maria Giovanni Padreddio.